Groves-Dixon-Matz-laboratory/reciprocal_transplant_methylation/README.md

 datasets              -- datasets used as input for statistical analyses.
-See README within this directory for more. scripts               -- scripts used for dataprocessing and statistical analyses. walkthroughs          -- text files with instructions for data processing and statistical analyses.
+See README within this directory for more. scripts               -- scripts used for dataprocessing and statistical analyses. walkthroughs          -- text files with instructions for data processing and statistical analyses. go_mwu                -- these files were not used in final project